-In January of 2018, a 17-year-old girl made a desperate call to 911.
-She reported that she had escaped from her parents, leaving 12 siblings held captive in their Perris, California home.
-Police responded to the call and what they found was horrific: David and Louise Turpin had kept some of their kids victimized in shackles and chained to the furniture in filthy, smelly bedrooms, and all were severely malnourished and appeared many years younger than they were.
-This had been going on for decades — the siblings' ages ranged from 2-29 — and there were reports that even the family pets had been better fed and groomed than the children had.
-David and Louise Turpin are charged with multiple counts of torture and child endangerment, and face the rest of their lives in prison along.
-Parents who abuse their children have truly twisted minds, and the minds of the Turpin parents must be particularly unsound.
+In January of 2018, a distraught teenager called 911.
+The 17-year-old reported she had escaped from her parents, leaving 12 siblings held captive in their Perris, California home.
+Police responded to the call and found a bizarre and heinous scene: David and Louise Turpin had kept some of their kids bound in shackles and chained to the furniture in filthy bedrooms.
+All were severely malnourished and appeared many years younger than they were.
+This abuse had been going on for decades, as the children's ages ranged from 2 to 29.
+There were reports the Turpin parents even treated the family pets better than the children.

 A 17-Year-Old Girl Escaped And Notified Authorities

 On January 14, 2018, one of the 13 Turpin siblings escaped from the family home by climbing out of the window and calling 911.
-She told officers that she was being held captive, along with her brothers and sisters.
-According to CBS News, the girl
+She told officers she was being held captive, along with her brothers and sisters.
+According to CBS News:

-"...spent more than two years working on the plan with her siblings, a prosecutor said.
-When the teen fled the house on Sunday, one of her 12 siblings accompanied her but became frightened and went back into the house."
+[The girl] spent more than two years working on the plan with her siblings, a prosecutor said.
+When the teen fled the house on Sunday, one of her 12 siblings accompanied her but became frightened and went back into the house.

 The Adult-Aged Siblings Were So Emaciated They Looked Like Children

-Even though 7 of the imprisoned children were legal adults aged between 18 and 29, the officers mistook them for children because they were so emaciated and malnourished.
-They had rarely been allowed to go outside and see the sun.
-When they were picked up by the police, all of the children were starving.
+Even though seven of the imprisoned children were legal adults aged between 18 and 29, the officers mistook them for children because of their pale demeanors and sickly-looking physical conditions.
+When they were picked up by the police, the children relayed their extreme hunger, so deputies reportedly gave them snacks.
 They were treated in local hospitals upon their parents' arrest.

 The Children Were Homeschooled By Their Parents

 Throughout their schooling, the kids were not allowed to socialize with anyone and were kept inside for most of the time.
-In an interview with David's mother Betty after the arrests, she admitted that her son and his wife had always dressed their children in matching outfits when they left the house.
-According to CNN,
+In an interview with David's mother after the arrests, Betty admitted her son and his wife had always dressed their children in matching outfits when they left the house.
+According to CNN:

 The Turpins Were Struggling Financially

 David Turpin was once reportedly an engineer who earned $140,000 a year, but he left his job in 2010.
 Louise was a homemaker who received no income.
-The following year, in 2011, they filed for bankruptcy.
-Apparently they had $240,000 in credit card debt, but weren't phased about their problems.
-The attorney who represented them in their bankruptcy case was surprised when the allegations came to light.
-"To me and my wife, Nancy, who was with me during the interviews, we always thought of them as very nice people who spoke highly of their children," Ivan Trahan told the LA Times.
-"They seemed like very normal people who fell into financial problems."
+In 2011, they filed for bankruptcy and had approximately $240,000 in debt from credit cards and a foreclosure on their former Texas farm.
+Ivan Trahan, the attorney who represented them in their bankruptcy case, was surprised when child abuse allegations came to light: